WebberZone/contextual-related-posts/readme.txt

 = Key features =

 * **Automatic**: CRP will start displaying related posts on your site and feed automatically after the content when you activate the plugin.
 No need to edit template files
 * **Manual install**: Want more control over placement?
-Check the <a href="http://wordpress.org/extend/plugins/contextual-related-posts/faq/">FAQ</a> on which functions are available for manual install.
+Check the [FAQ](http://wordpress.org/extend/plugins/contextual-related-posts/faq/) on which functions are available for manual install.
 * **Widgets**: Add related posts to widgetized area of your theme.
 Lots of options available
 * **Shortcode**: Use `[crp]` to display the posts anywhere you want in the post content
 * **The algorithm**: Find related posts by title and/or content of the current post